Our nine bedroom suites are beautifully appointed and have views of the Swartvlei Lagoon with its small game and rich bird life.

 Wine tasting experiences (chocolate & wine pairing - cheese & wine pairing)

 Scenic surrounds.
-The hotel is in the unspoiled Wilderness National Park and the Swartvlei Lagoon is a wetland of international importance
+The lodge is in the unspoiled Wilderness National Park and the Swartvlei Lagoon is a wetland of international importance

 Less than 10 minutes from the Garden Route’s golden beaches